gbv/aREF/aref.md

 elsewhere in this document.
 Uppercase keywords (MUST, MAY, RECOMMENDED, SHOULD...) are used as defined in [RFC 2119].

-Syntax rules in this document are expressed using the [EBNF notation used by W3C](http://www.w3.org/TR/REC-xml/#sec-notation).
+Syntax rules in this document are expressed in ABNF notation as specified by [RFC 5234].
 The term **string** in this document always refers to Unicode strings as defined by [Unicode].
 A *string* can also be defined with the following syntax rule:

     string          ::= [#x0-#x10FFFF]*